• Skip to primary navigation

 Chicken thighs with mushrooms in a skillet

 Can’t decide what to make for dinner, try this easy chicken marsala with prosciutto that features mushrooms and marsala wine.
-A flavor filled sauce makes this the BEST week night dinner you can make in just 30 minutes.
+A flavor filled sauce makes this the best weeknight dinner you can make in just 30 minutes on the stovetop.

-I know you’re thinking, not another chicken recipe, but I eat chicken a lot and I need to change it up as much as possible so I don’t get bored.
-You won’t get tired of making this Italian based easy chicken marsala with prosciutto.
+I know you’re thinking, not another chicken recipe, but chicken is a staple, it’s fairly inexpensive so we need lots of recipes so that we can change it up as much as possible and not get bored.
+You won’t get tired of making this Italian based easy chicken marsala with prosciutto and mushrooms.

 Everyone needs a go-to chicken marsala recipe, and this one is pretty tasty with the addition of prosciutto.
-Once you’ve purchased a bottle of Marsala, which is very inexpensive, you are set.
-This only uses ½ cup so you’ll have plenty to make this over and over again.
+Once you’ve purchased a bottle of Marsala, which is pretty inexpensive, you are set.
+This only uses ½ cup so you’ll have plenty to make chicken marsala meatballs.

 • Chicken Marsala is easy to put together in just 30 minutes.